What is Renewable Term Insurance Plan and How Does It Work?

 Disadvantages of Renewable Term Life Insurance

 Renewable term insurance offers individuals an affordable way to secure life insurance with the added advantage of renewal options.
-It allows for proactive financial planning by ensuring that loved ones remain protected throughout significant life stages.
+It enables proactive financial planning by ensuring loved ones remain protected throughout significant life stages.

 However, policyholders must evaluate their insurance needs regularly and consider premium increases upon renewal, as these could impact long-term affordability.
 Overall, renewable term insurance can be a smart choice for those seeking a balance between cost-effectiveness and flexibility in their life insurance coverage.